ArmagetronAd/armagetronad/win32/README.txt

        +- winlibs
 5. Check you've got python installed and set the path to the executable inside python.bat
+    Same for the protobuf compiler protoc
 6. Go to the armagetronad/win32 directory
     run update_version.bat
+    run protobuf.bat
 7. Start the Armagetron workspace (Armagetron.workspace)
 8. To compile you will need to change the project's target to either Release, Debug or Profile (it defaults to Release)